Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_exercise.md

 - Once you have refactored the code, try calling the `solve()` function again through a Python script or directly in a Python shell.
 Compare the plots with the plots in the figure you saved earlier.
 Both outputs should be identical.
 - The function `solve()` should take in physical parameters as input arguments.
 In this case, change the parameters `dx`, `dy` and `D` such that they are passed to the `solve()` function by the user.
 Provide default values for all three of these parameters.
-- In some cases an additional `__init__.py` file may be necessary on each level of the directory structure to ensure that the local import `from .output ...` works.
-First try to run the refactored code without adding any additional file, and if it is does not work, add the `__init__.py` file.
-The `__init__.py` should be empty in this case.
-An explanation of why this file is necessary is found in the [Python packaging documentation](https://packaging.python.org/en/latest/tutorials/packaging-projects/#a-simple-project).

 ## Step 3 - Creating folder structure for packaging